legacysurvey/legacysurvey/pages/dr8/description.rst

 .. contents::

-The Legacy Surveys are producing an inference model of the 14,000 square degrees of extragalactic sky visible from the northern hemisphere in three optical bands (:math:`g,r,z`) and four infrared bands.
+The DESI Legacy Imaging Surveys are producing an inference model of the 14,000 square degrees of extragalactic sky visible from the northern hemisphere in three optical bands (:math:`g,r,z`) and four infrared bands.
 The sky coverage is approximately bounded by -18\ |deg| < |delta| < +84\ |deg| in celestial coordinates and :math:`|b|` > 18\